EndPointCorp/end-point-blog/2011/11/14/performing-bulk-edits-in-rails-part-1.html.md

 <div class="separator" style="clear: both; text-align: center;"><a href="/blog/2011/11/14/performing-bulk-edits-in-rails-part-1/image-0.jpeg" imageanchor="1" style="clear: left; float: left; margin-bottom: 1em; margin-right: 1em;"><img border="0" height="128" src="/blog/2011/11/14/performing-bulk-edits-in-rails-part-1/image-0.jpeg" width="301"/></a></div>

-An example UI from Google's AdWords interface for
+An example UI from Google’s AdWords interface for

 selecting multiple records for an action.

 Sounds straight forward, right?
-Well, there are a couple of gotcha's to be worked out along the way.
+Well, there are a couple of gotcha’s to be worked out along the way.

-### Capturing the user's selection
+### Capturing the user’s selection

-We'd like to offer the user a form with check boxes to click so when submitted, our controller gets an array of IDs we can pass to our ActiveRecord finder.
-It's best implemented using [check_box_tag](http://api.rubyonrails.org/classes/ActionView/Helpers/FormTagHelper.html#method-i-check_box_tag) which means it's not  auto-magically wired with an ActiveRecord object, which makes sense in this case because we don't want our form manipulating an active record object.
-We simply want to send our user's selection of records along to a new page.
-Let's see what this looks like.
+We’d like to offer the user a form with check boxes to click so when submitted, our controller gets an array of IDs we can pass to our ActiveRecord finder.
+It’s best implemented using [check_box_tag](http://api.rubyonrails.org/classes/ActionView/Helpers/FormTagHelper.html#method-i-check_box_tag) which means it’s not auto-magically wired with an ActiveRecord object, which makes sense in this case because we don’t want our form manipulating an active record object.
+We simply want to send our user’s selection of records along to a new page.
+Let’s see what this looks like.

 ```ruby
 # app/views/search/_results.html